TheSilvered/nest/docs/stdlib/filesystem_library.md

 **Description:**

 Returns a relative path to `path` using `base` as the starting point.
-If base is not given the current working directory is used.
+If base is not given the current working directory is used and if a path is relative it will be expanded to an absolute one first.

 **Arguments:**